NumPy Chi Square Distribution

 Importance of Chi-Square Distribution in Statistics

 The chi-square distribution is essential for assessing the goodness of fit, analyzing the independence of categorical variables, and testing hypotheses.
 Statisticians use the chi-square test statistic to measure discrepancies between observed and expected frequencies.
-By comparing this statistic to critical values, they determine if the observed data significantly deviates from the null hypothesis.
+By comparing this statistic to critical values, they can determine if the observed data significantly deviates from the null hypothesis.
 This process helps researchers confidently accept or reject hypotheses with a specified confidence level.

 Visualizing the chi-square distribution shows a right-skewed curve, indicating that most of the probability is concentrated on the left side with a long tail on the right.
 This visualization aids in interpreting chi-square test results.